stain/s11.no/content/2013/prov/resources-that-change-state/index.md

 categories:
     - Practical Provenance
 tags: ['PROV', 'FAQ']
+aliases:
+    -  /2022/prov/2013/10/29/resources-that-change-state/
 ---

 The [PROV](http://www.w3.org/TR/prov-overview/ "PROV overview") working group received a question from Mike:

 > My understanding is that an entity referenced in a PROV [bundle](http://www.w3.org/TR/prov-dm/#component4 "bundle") (e.g. via [wasGeneratedBy](http://www.w3.org/TR/prov-dm/#term-Generation "generation")) must be in the bundle...but I do not wish to duplicate entity definitions through out my bundles.
 My entities are long lived and will exist in multiple bundles.
 > So lets say I have a resource for alarms which contains a list of all alarms my company monitors.
 If I turn off the alarm at `alarm/1`, my understanding is that in PROV a new [entity](http://www.w3.org/TR/prov-dm/#term-entity "entity") is created for the new state of `alarm/1`.
 > But in my actual data store, I don't create a new record, I just toggle a flag.
 So there is a disconnect between how my PROV looks and how my data looks.
 This is by design is my understanding.
 > So I would have a new entity in my prov for the `alarm/1` in the new state which is a specialization of `alarm/1`, yes?
 Ultimately, I want to display all of the provenance for `alarm/1` so I can see its history from creation to invalidation.
 Am I going about this the wrong way?

 Here is my reply (slightly revised for this post).
 My examples use the [Turtle syntax](http://www.w3.org/TR/turtle/ "Turtle, Terse RDF Triple Language") and [PROV-O](http://www.w3.org/TR/prov-o/), but are also applicable to other serializations of PROV, like [PROV-XML](http://www.w3.org/TR/prov-xml/ "PROV-XML") or [PROV-JSON](http://provenance.ecs.soton.ac.uk/prov-json/).
 This is a very good question.
 I am not sure how this relates to [bundles](http://www.w3.org/TR/prov-dm/#component4 "bundles"), so I'll start with the topic of entities and then move on to specializations and finally bundles.